RedHatGov/openshift-disconnected/README.md

 # openshift-disconnected
 Ansible playbooks for creating disconnected OpenShift environments

+## Yeah, what?
+My team has to do a lot with air-gapped networks.
+By 'air-gapped' we mean, networks that don't have Internet connectivity.
+So think about trying to install something complicated like OpenShift without access to:

+* Yum repos
+* Docker registries
+* GitHub
+* ...or anything else you're used to having access to on the Internet

 ## AWS only for now
 While we're figuring this out, we're going to focus on: